 For detailed information, candidates should refer to the Candidate Information Packet.

-*Please note: if filing by declaration and fee, the Elections Division can now accept payment with a credit or debit card.*
+*Please note: if filing by declaration and fee, the Elections Division can only accept payment with a check or cash*

 FILING FOR OFFICE

-Three offices will appear on the ballot for the 2016 municipal primary election: Mayor, Commissioner Position No. 1, and Commissioner Position No. 4.
-For each City office on the ballot, if no candidate receives a majority of votes at the May 17, 2016 Municipal Primary Election, the two candidates receiving the highest number of votes for that office will appear on the November 8, 2016 General Election ballot.
+Three offices will appear on the ballot for the 2018 municipal primary election: Commissioner, Position No 2, Commissioner Position No. 3, and Auditor.
+For each City office on the ballot, if no candidate receives a majority of votes at the May 15, 2018 Municipal Primary Election, the two candidates receiving the highest number of votes for that office will appear on the November 6, 2018 General Election ballot.

 There are two general steps to run for city office, as listed below.
-All candidates should refer to the Candidate Information Packet, the 2016 Secretary of State's Candidate Manual for local jurisdictions and the 2016 Campaign Finance Manual.
+All candidates should refer to the Candidate Information Packet for filing forms and the latest Secretary of State's Candidate Manual for local jurisdictions and Campaign Finance Manual.